 If you edit a portfolio item that already has a state value that has since been disabled, that value will continue to display as an option in the editor until the value has changed.
 This allows you to edit the portfolio item yet keep historical data.

-Rally Portfolio Manager provides default values for state—the same default values for each portfolio item type.
+CA Agile Central Portfolio Manager provides default values for state—the same default values for each portfolio item type.
 However, as part of your portfolio management process, you likely will define different values from the defaults we provide, as well as default values set for each portfolio item type.
 You may choose to not have any values for the State field.

 Click the +Add New button to create a new state value.
 There is a limit of 20 state values per type.

 To edit existing state values, double-click the field you wish to edit.
 You can edit the following fields:

 |Name||The default values for this field for each type are Discovering, Developing, Measuring, and Done.
 You can change these names to suit your business needs.
 State names are unique for a single type.
 State names are not unique across types.|

 |Order Index||The value in this field determines column order in the Kanban.
 For example, 1 is the first column, 2 is the second column, and so on.
 Reorder the column order by changing the values of each.
 Click the arrow immediately next to the field name to sort by ascending or descending order.|

 |WIP Limit||Set WIP limits to determine how many portfolio items should be in each state.
 Set a WIP limit of -1 for no WIP limit.
 A value of 0 means anything you put in the state column generate an error.
 You can set a maximum of 200 portfolio items per column.
 The No Entry column has a maximum of 50 entries.